kabashi/kabashi.github.io/src/projects.md

 ## Lexical Resources ##

-I'm working on building different lexical resources for **the Albanian language**, for **the German language**, and for **the [other] languages** mentioned above, using natural language processing methods, based on language corpora.
+I am working on building different lexical resources for **the Albanian language**, for **the German language**, and for **the [other] languages** mentioned above, using natural language processing methods, based on language corpora.